-- As a recognised investment exchange in the United Kingdom, LME is required to manage conflicts of interest fairly, whether it is between LME and its customers or between its customers. - As a matter of policy LME's regulation and compliance department does not share information with its commercial and marketing departments. - 28 LME has a committee which is constituted by independent non-conflicted persons appointed by the board of the LME.
-This committee has the power to take the necessary action to deal with any market emergency situations that may arise. - 29 The FSA has indicated that it does not have any information that would cause it to suspect or conclude that LME has not been meeting its arrangements for handling conflicts. - 30 LME has advised that its conflict of interest arrangements have not changed since being granted its market licence on 10 April 2007.
+- As a recognised investment exchange in the United Kingdom, LME is required to manage conflicts of interest fairly, whether it is between LME and its customers, or between its customers. - As a matter of policy, LME's regulation and compliance department does not share information with its commercial and marketing departments.
+A description of LME's supervisory arrangements for handling conflicts of interest is set out in Section B of our report on our first annual assessment of LME (REP 147), issued in December 2008. - 30 LME has advised that its conflicts of interest arrangements have not changed since being granted its market licence on 10 April 2007.